thgosii/solstice-note-commerce/test/README.md

 5. Choose the first test of the test suit you want to run, and click on the "Run all tests" (`Ctrl+Shift+R`) button, in the top-middle of the window

+Make sure the project is running at localhost on port 8080 and the context is `note-commerce`, as the URLs opened by the tests are hardcoded to http://localhost:8080/note-commerce/...

 If you want to run tests individually (not following the test suit sequence), make sure that you're already in a state that tests requires (already logged in, for example).